-Having a centralized knowledge repository like an answer library will help tremendously.
+Having a centralized knowledge repository like an Content Library will help tremendously.
 This way the proposal manager doesn’t become a full-time RFP response wrangler on top of their other responsibilities.
 This also promotes the idea of a sharing economy with your RFP process, allowing your entire organization to have access to important company information.

 The information hunt is tough for any busy team.
 Whether it’s information needed for an important sales call or RFP response, this type of knowledge base will save your team time so they can focus on performance and growth.